agiliariniosm/Portfolio/_posts/2023-12-06-Python_Adventure_Game.markdown

     print("Karma will get you.
 Have a good day.") quit()

 #The user is faced with three options of how to fall from the vent they jumped into.
 Option a brings the user back to choosing how to fall correctly.
 Option b takes the user on the main path to continue the game.
-Option b uses the snatch_foot and rock_fire_ice functions.
+This option uses the snatch_foot and rock_fire_ice functions.
 Option c is an alternate path that either ends in a dead end or continues on the same path as option b.

 while play_game == "yes":
     print(